-Not at all unlike the one many of us are living in now.
-Beyond the obvious political parallel though, Johns takes things down to the micro level.
-Dr. Long saw a pathway, saw a way to place himself in a position to affect change.
+It’s not unlike the world many of us live in now.
+Beyond the obvious political parallel though, Johns takes the story down to the micro level.
+Dr. Long saw a pathway to place himself in a position to affect change.
 Reggie, not so much.
 Dealing with delusions and hallucinations exacerbated by the traumatic death of his parents, Reggie is forced to sort through his thoughts and determine if his perception of reality is one he can survive in.
 By the end of the issue, he sees what he wants to see: hope, in the form of Rorschach.

-The most profound moment in this issue is in its last few pages.
-The overlying question presented is one I ask myself all the time.
-Can good people do bad things?
-Can bad people still have good in them?
+The most profound moment in this issue is its last few pages.
+The overlying question presented is one I ask myself all the time: Can good people do bad things?
+Can bad people still have good?
 Is it as black and white as we convince ourselves so that we can feel better about our own moral code?
 And who gets to define the two?
 Even though the man standing before him killed his parents and thousands of other people, Rorschach sees the humanity in Veidt.
-The moment Rorschach lowered the knife from Veidt's throat, I sighed with relief in unison with Reggie.
+The moment Rorschach lowered his knife from Veidt's throat, I sighed with relief in unison with him.
 The energy it takes to hate, to get revenge isn’t the same energy that allows you to heal and move forward.
 This display of emotional intelligence represents the personal evolution it takes to achieve true enlightenment.